What is a Customs Bond?

 What is an Annual Bond?

-An annual bond is a $50,000 bond, valid for 1 year.
+An annual bond is a $50,000 bond, valid for one year.
 It is attached to a company's tax ID/EIN number and can be reused throughout the year for multiple imports.
-Annual bonds are not a broker or forwarder-specific bond, so in the case that you switch brokers, the bond will still be valid.
+Annual bonds are not a broker or forwarder-specific bond, so in the case that you switch Customs Brokers, the bond will still be valid.

 How can I indicate my bond size?